 The practicum provides the opportunity for students to practice delivering population health on a continuum from public health prevention to disease management of populations.
 The purpose of engaging in this clinical/practice experience is to attain and demonstrate competencies inherent to population health and the MSN Program's curriculum outcomes.
-Students will integrate into their practicums knowledge from NSG 514: Population Health across the Healthcare Continuum.
+Prerequisite: NSG 514